Joe-Collins-1986/travel-app/README.md

    #### Filter
    Users will be able to filter the posts they wish to see using a range of options.

-   They can type into the seach bar and it will return any posts where the content or tags include what they have typed.
+   They can type into the search bar and it will return any posts where the content or tags include what they have typed.

    ![Diary Filter](readme-assets/features/diary/diary-search.png)